merivale/victor/docs/displacers.md

   -> "He seems to have left."
 ```

-Less obviously, I suggest that the `DISPLACED` elaboration can also be applied on top of the `PAST` elaboration, with similar syntactic results.
+Less obviously, I suggest that the `DISPLACED` elaboration can also be applied on top of the `PAST` elaboration, with the same syntactic result.
 That is to say, I suggest that sentences like, `"He seems to have left"` are ambiguous between `DISPLACED PRIOR` interpretations (it seems that he *has* left) and `DISPLACED PAST` interpretations (it seems that he *left*).
 The distinction here reveals itself when we include the optional time argument to the `PAST` elaboration:

 ```haskell
 DISPLACED ( Do "seem" ) (PRIOR ( Male, Do "leave" ))